ysangkok/python-bitcoinlib/README.md

 but is focused only on providing the tools to build, manipulate and sign bitcoin transactions, and related data structures.

-## Notable differences from python-bitcoinlib:
+## Notable differences from python-bitcoinlib

 * Network-related code that deals with network messages and blocks is removed.
 * Some API have changed and may be not compatible with old code (see below)